Canal Street station (New York City Subway): Exits

-The complex has a total of 13 staircase entrances and 2 separate elevator entrances for the Lexington Avenue Line's platforms.
-From the Broadway Main Line platforms, there are two staircases to each of the northwestern, southeastern, and southwestern corners.
+The complex has a total of 13 staircase entrances and two separate elevator entrances for the Lexington Avenue Line's platforms.
+From the Broadway mainline platforms, there are two staircases to each of the northwestern, southeastern, and southwestern corners.
 There is also a staircase to the northeastern corner of Broadway and Canal Street.
 There is a staircase from the Nassau Street Line to the southwestern corner of Centre Street and Canal Street.
-The Broadway Bridge Line platform exits are also used by the Lexington Avenue Line platforms.
+The Manhattan Bridge branch platforms' exits are also used by the Lexington Avenue Line platforms.
 Three staircases from the northbound Lexington Avenue Line platform lead to the eastern corners of Lafayette Street and Canal Street, with one to the northeast corner and two to the southeast corner.
 From the southbound Lexington Avenue Line platform there are staircases to the western corners of Lafayette Street and Canal Street.
-There are two elevators that make the Lexington Avenue Line station ADA-accessible.
-The northbound platform's elevator leads to the northeastern corner of that intersection, while the southbound platform's elevator leads to the northwestern corner.

-Because the elevators are outside fare control, there is no free ADA-accessible transfer between the northbound and the southbound platforms; however, both of the IRT platforms are connected to the BMT Bridge Line platforms, and thus to each other and to the rest of the complex, via stairways.
+Two elevators at the intersection of Canal and Lafayette Streets make the Lexington Avenue Line station accessible as part of the Americans with Disabilities Act of 1990 (ADA).
+The northbound platform's elevator is at the northeastern corner, while the southbound platform's elevator is at the northwestern corner.
+None of the other platforms in the complex are ADA-accessible, but accessibility to those platforms has been proposed under the MTA's 2025–2029 Capital Program.

-The BMT Nassau Street Line platforms had two additional exits.
-One exit was accessible only from the now-abandoned eastern platform and had two staircases to the southeastern corner of Canal Street and Centre Street.
-The other exit, now converted to an emergency exit and crew rooms, is accessible from the passageway to the abandoned platform from the northbound BMT Broadway Line express platform.
-This exit leads to the northeastern corner of Canal Street and Centre Street, and features a provision for an escalator.
+There are a number of closed exits in the Canal Street complex.
+One such exit led to a building at the northeastern corner of Canal Street and Centre Street; during the 1996 renovation, this became an emergency exit.
+Two stairs at the southeastern corner of the same intersection (serving only the northbound platform) are shown in a 1995 neighborhood map, but they had been removed by 1999.
+At the intersection of Canal and Lafayette Streets, there were additional staircases at the northeastern corner, the northwestern corner, and the southwestern corner.